Course web page for Data Structures H343 Fall 2022

 and inorder traversal or null if there is none.
 Again, you’ll need

-field to walk up the tree.
+to use the parent field to walk up the tree.

 Once the above helper functions are complete, it is straightforward to implement methods that return the next and previous nodes according to an inorder traversal.